ANI

 Afghan people are still being detained by Pakistani police all around the nation.

-Get a daily dose of Baton Rouge Post news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+In Sindh province over the past few months and deported hundreds of them were back in Afghanistan.
+(ANI)Get a daily dose of Baton Rouge Post news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Baton Rouge Post.